rama1997/GiveUsAnA/docs/final.md

 ## Video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/4VRJAiz9n3Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Project Summary
-In our initial project proposal, we wanted to make an agent that will eliminate enemies as swiftly as possible while taking the least amount of damage.
-Our original idea was to put obstacles in between the agent and the enemy and have our agent successfully maneuver toward the enemy as the enemy is shooting at the agent.
-While maneuvering toward the enemy, our agent will also have to learn how to enchant their weapons, use potions, or use obstacles in order avoid death.
-Although still our goal for this project, we first want to focus on getting our agent to move toward the enemy while taking the least damage without account for extra factors like weapons and potion first.
-For this status report, we are only working around getting an agent to move toward the enemy while taking the least amount of damage.
+Our goal of our project was to create an agent that can eliminate any enemy or enemies that appear in front of them as swiftly as possible while taking the least amount of damage.
+Our original idea was to put terrains and various obstacles in between the agent and the enemy and have our agent successfully maneuver toward the enemy.
+As our agent moved toward the enemy, the enemy would shoot weapon projectiles at the agent causing the agent to take damage.
+We also planned to create traps within the map that the agent could trigger and take damage.
+While maneuvering toward the enemy, our agent will also have to learn how to enchant their weapons, use potions, or use obstacles in order to avoid death.
+With all these factors coming into play, we wanted our agent to find the best path that would lead them to the enemy in which the agent also takes the least amount of damage.
+As time went out, we decided to tone down our project as it was too ambiguous and complex.

+We wanted to get the basics down first so we could start small and build our way up.
+We decided  to focus on getting our agent to move toward the enemy while taking the least amount of damage and then proceeding to kill the enemy.
+We planned to account for the extra external factors and commands like weapons and potion after we perfected our base case of just movement.
+However, we eventually decided to just focus on simple movement and pathfinding while ignoring the other external commands.

+In our project, we used a technique called the Asynchronous Advantage Actor-Critic (A3C) algorithm in order to implement our agent and AI learning.

 ## Approach
 For our project, we will be using the Asynchronous Advantage Actor-Critic (A3C) algorithm in Tensorflow to create our agent.
 In A3C, there are multiple agent workers who each have their own copy of the environment.
 These agents will each interact and train within their own environment at the same time, independent of each other.
 The agents will then relay informations gained back to the global network where the "critic" will adjust the global values based on information received.
 This method is beneficial because more work is getting done at the same time as well as the agent being independent from each other.